vishalcloudyuga/dcos-docs/1.9/administration/id-and-access-mgt/configure-your-security.md

  });
 ```

-If you don't setup your own social provider keys you will get an error saying "Social provider API keys are required"
+If you don't setup your own social provider keys you will get an error saying "Social provider API keys are required".

-Similar functionality to customize the installation on AWS and Azure will also
-be made available in a future release.
+Similar functionality will be added to AWS and Azure in a future release.